apitestbase/apitestbase.github.io/_docs/en/http-http-integration-unit-testing.md

 ![Positive - Account API Stub](../../screenshots/http-http/positive-account-api-stub.png)

 For the Fraud Check API stub, if the request body is a JSON string that is equal to the specified JSON string, the stub will return HTTP 200 with the specified body.
 The Account API stub works similarly.
+This request matching also serves as side effect verification: it checks that the Open Account API sends the correct request body to its dependency.

 Run the test case by clicking the `Run` button, and check the test report.

+During the run, two test steps are dynamically added to the test case: one at the beginning, which loads the stubs into the `Auto` mock server, and one at the end, which checks the stub requests, asserting that all stubs have been hit and that every request received by the mock server has matched a stub.
+This is where the side effect of the Open Account API, i.e. correctly invoking its two dependencies, is verified.
+Refer to [Use HTTP Stubs in Automated API Testing](/docs/en/http-stubs#use-http-stubs-in-automated-api-testing) for more details.

 ### Negative Test
-You can also create negative test case(s) with corresponding http stub(s), to test that the Open Account API fails under some circumstances.
+You can also create negative test case(s) with corresponding HTTP stub(s), to test that the Open Account API fails under some circumstances.
 For example: when the Fraud Check API (stub) returns status code 500, the Open Account API also returns 500.
 The test step looks like below:

 ![Negative - Test Step](../../screenshots/http-http/negative-test-step.png)

-In this example, only one HTTP stub is needed, i.e. the Fraud Check API stub, because when the Fraud Check API returns 500, the Open Account API will stop processing further, and will return 500 to client immediately.
+In this example, only one HTTP stub is needed, i.e. the Fraud Check API stub, because when the Fraud Check API returns 500, the Open Account API will stop processing further, and will return 500 to the client immediately.
 The Account API won't be called at all.

 ![Negative - Fraud Check API Stub](../../screenshots/http-http/negative-fraud-check-api-stub.png)